Linear Model and Extensions: Statistical inference with GEE

-This is simply the estimating equation of a restricted mean model treating all data points $(i,t)$ as independent observations.
+The equation \eqref{eq::independent-working-cov-gee} is simply the estimating equation of a restricted mean model treating all data points $(i,t)$ as independent observations.
 This implies that the point estimate assuming the independent working correlation matrix is still consistent, although we must change the standard error as in Section \ref{subsec:Asymptotic-inference-GEE}.

 With this simple starting point, we have a consistent yet inefficient estimate of $\beta$, and then we can compute the residuals.
 The correlation among the residuals contains information about the true covariance matrix.
 With small and equal $n_{i}$'s, we can estimate the conditional covariance without imposing any structure based on the residuals.
 Using the estimated covariance matrix, we can update the GEE estimate to improve efficiency.
 This leads to a two-step procedure.